groupdocs-watermark/GroupDocs.Watermark-Docs/python-net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-word-processing-documents/_index.md

 Microsoft Word documents can be divided into multiple sections.
 Headers and footers are associated with sections and are commonly used to display text or graphics across pages.
 You can add watermarks into headers/footers of a particular section or target specific pages.

 ## Adding watermark to a particular section
+This sample adds a shape-based text watermark into the header/footer of a specific section.

 Steps: